gatopotato/UCI-HAR-Data-Analysis/README.md

 1. Place the `run_analysis.R` script in your working directory.
 2. Run the script using `source("run_analysis.R")`.
-3. The tidy dataset `FinalData.txt` will be created in your working directory.
+3. The tidy dataset `data.txt` will be created in your working directory.